What is the best property management software for your rental properties?

 QuickBooks isn’t the easiest software to use.
 Sometimes, it can feel like it requires its own specialized college degree to figure out how to do certain things.

-However, if you’re just starting and you need something that will handle the basic accounting tasks you need to manage your properties and your personal accounting, QuickBooks could be the right way to go.
+However, if you’re just starting and need something that will handle the basic accounting tasks for managing your properties and your personal accounting, QuickBooks could be the right way to go.

 If you’re more experienced or are managing a large number of properties, whether you’re part of a team at a property management firm or on your own, chances are you’ll find QuickBooks limiting in what it can do.